jrussell25/CS205-ADMM/README.md

 This distributed implementation can be summarized into 4 key steps:

-## Initilization:

-Each node reads in the local matrix data into its local memory, and initlize local deicison variables *x* and *u*.
+Initilization:Each node reads in the local matrix data into its local memory, and initlize local deicison variables *x* and *u*.

-## Local optimization:
+---

-Each node solves its local optimization problem (in Lasso, this local optimization is a ridge regression).
+Local optimization: Each node solves its local optimization problem (in Lasso, this local optimization is a ridge regression).

-## Global aggregation:
+---

-All the nodes communicate their local variables for averaging and broadcast the results back to all the nodes.
+Global aggregation: All the nodes communicate their local variables for averaging and broadcast the results back to all the nodes.
 We use MPI AllReduce to accomplish this aggregation.

-## Synchronization:
+---

-Synchronization between nodes must be enforced for the correctness of the implementation: All the local variables must be updated before global aggregation, and the local updates must all use the latest global variable.
+Synchronization: Synchronization between nodes must be enforced for the correctness of the implementation: All the local variables must be updated before global aggregation, and the local updates must all use the latest global variable.